-Figure 5 shows an estimation of the ocean layer covered by the objective analysis as a percentage of the ocean layer surface between 60°N and 60°S. It shows that the ocean coverage is higher for temperature than for salinity objective analysis.
-The upper layers coverage are very close.
-It varies from 95% in 2005 to over 98% after 2012.
-The 1475-1525m depth layer departs from the others since it has a global coverage lower from the others, starting from 65% in January 2005.
-It converges to over 98% after 2014.
-A monthly variability is observed in the ARGO development period (2005-2010).
-It is probably caused by the ARGO profiles drift in the southern zones.
-This behavior lasts up to 2012 in the deeper layer.
+As a result, we have limited this study to the latitude between 60° N and 60° S since the ocean data coverage is too sparse out of these limits, leading to random anomalies in the temperature and salinity variability.
+Figure 5 shows an estimation of the ocean layer covered by the objective analysis as a percentage of the ocean layer surface between 60° N and 60° S. It shows that the ocean coverage is higher for temperature than for salinity objective analysis.
+The upper layer coverage is very close.
+It varies from 95 % in 2005 to over 98 % after 2012.
+The 1475-1525 m depth layer departs from the others since it has a global coverage lower than the others, starting from 65 % in January 2005.
+It converges to over 98 % after 2014.
+A monthly variability is observed in the Argo development period (2005-2010).
+It is probably caused by the slow arrival of Argo profilers in the southern zones.
+This behavior lasts until 2012 in the deeper layer.

-Fig: 6 shows the percentage of good QCs in the NRT and CORA datasets compared to the RAW dataset.
-It shows that the proportion of good flags yearly tendencies are almost the same at all depth.
-Moreover, in any cases, the CORA and NRT differs from less than 0.5%.
-The proportion of good temperature flags varies from a minimum of 92% in 2006 to a plateau of about 98% after 2013.
-The 975-1025 m depth and 1475-1525 m depth layers depart from the others with 1 to 2 % lower rate between 2005 and 2013.
-Punctual decrease of good temperature flag rates are observed in late 2007, late 2012, late 2014 and in the beginning of 2016 for the surface and subsurface layers.
+Figure 6 shows the percentage of good and probably good QC flags in the NRT and CORA datasets compared to the RAW dataset.
+It shows that the yearly tendencies for the proportion of good and probably good flags are almost the same at all depths.
+In any case, CORA and NRT differ by less than 0.5%.
+The proportion of good and probably good temperature flags varies from a minimum of 92% in 2006 to a plateau of about 98% after 2013.
+The 975-1025 m depth and 1475-1525 m depth layers depart from the others, with a 1% to 2% lower rate between 2005 and 2013.
+Punctual decreases in good and probably good temperature flag rates are observed in late 2007, late 2012, late 2014, and at the beginning www.ocean-sci.net/15/1601/2019/ of 2016 for the surface and subsurface layers.
 These spikes are caused by a sharp increase in the number of profiles distributed from a tropical mooring from the RAMA network.
-These profiles are indeed first distributed in the Coriolis dataset as TESAC profiles transmitted from the GTSPP.
-The profiles corresponding to tropical moorings are usually later replaced by the corresponding measurements transmitted by PMEL and the TESAC profiles are erased from the database.
+These profiles are indeed first distributed in the Coriolis dataset as TESAC profiles transmitted from the Global Temperature and Salinity Profile Program (GTSPP).
+The profiles corresponding to tropical moorings are usually later replaced by the corresponding measurements transmitted by PMEL, and the TESAC profiles are deleted from the database.
 In this particular case, the TESAC profiles had been retained and flagged as bad profiles instead.
-The yearly number of profiles in the RAW dataset is thus strongly increased but the corresponding number for the NRT and CORA dataset is not.
-The good salinity flag rate tendency is opposite to the good temperature flag rate, with a maximum of over 98% before 2010, then a decrease to a level of about 94% with a high interannual variability after 2011.
+The yearly number of profiles in the RAW dataset is thus strongly increased, but